Affinity stock

 Frequently asked questions

-Is Affinity still a private company?
+Is Affinity a public or private company?

 What is Affinity's valuation?